 What is Inpatient Treatment?

-Beating an addiction to alcohol or drugs is complex, and you will need all the information you can get to help you return to sobriety successfully.
-One of the most important things you should know is what inpatient treatment is and whether it is the proper treatment for you.
+Beating an addiction to alcohol or drugs is difficult, and you will need all the information you can get to help you return to sobriety successfully.
+One of the most important things you should know is what is inpatient treatment, and whether it is the right treatment for you.

 Inpatient treatment, also known as residential treatment, offers the highest level of care for people suffering from an addiction.
-Patients who undergo this treatment will stay live full-time in a licensed drug care facility throughout their treatment.
+Patients who undergo this treatment will stay live full-time in a licensed drug care facility throughout the duration of their treatment.
 They will be given constant supervision, medical assistance, and counseling.

 Types of Inpatient Treatment

 Addiction is a devious disease that manifests in different ways for every afflicted person, which means that there is no “silver bullet” that can act as a treatment method.
-To be effective, inpatient treatment must be tailored specifically to each person’s addiction use, medical condition, and sobriety goals.
-Several inpatient treatment programs differ in duration, intensity, and structure.
-To find out which is right for you, a licensed drug care counselor must thoroughly evaluate you.
+In order to be effective, inpatient treatment must be tailored specifically to each person’s addiction use, medical condition, and sobriety goals.
+There are several types of inpatient treatment programs that differ in duration, intensity, and structure.
+In order to find out which one is right for you, a licensed drug care counselor must give you a thorough evaluation.

 Low-Intensity Residential Programs

 These inpatient programs offer the least restrictive and structured type of treatment.
-While patients live in the facility 24/7, they receive only one to two hours of clinical services per week.
-Their day is allotted to counseling, outdoor activities, or alone time.
+While patients live in the facility 24/7, they will only receive around one to two hours of clinical services per week.
+The rest of their day is allotted to counseling, outdoor activities, or solitary time.

 Intensive Inpatient Programs